nozwock/steam-workshop-uploader/README.md

 Currently, all arguments for the `create` command are optional, and you will be prompted interactively for any required inputs.

+To disable prompts for scripting purposes, use the `--no-prompt` flag.

 To see all available options, use the `--help` flag.

 ## Updating a Workshop Item